How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each whitish compressed tablet contains pizotifen 1 mg.
+Each whitish, compressed tablet contains 1 mg of pizotifen.
 Nonmedicinal ingredients: lactose, magnesium stearate, and microcrystalline cellulose.

 How should I use this medication?